What Is Mental Health:

 Myths and Facts on ‘Mental Illness’

 Fact: With the right kind of help and treated early, most people recover fully and have no further episodes of illness.
-Although some people become disabled as a result of ongoing mental illness, many who experience even very major episodes of illness live full and productive lives.
+Although some people become disabled as a result of ongoing complications, many who experience even very major episodes of illness live full and productive lives.

 Myth: Mental illness is caused by a personal weakness.

-Fact: A mental illness is not a character flaw.
+Fact: Living with any illness is not a character flaw.
 It is caused by a complex interplay of genetic, biological, social and environmental factors.

 Myth: People with a mental illness are dangerous.